MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-metamask.md

   - MetaMask
 priority: 80
 date_published: '2017-10-08'
-date_modified: '2020-07-01'
+date_modified: '2020-10-08'
 ---

 ## Using MetaMask + MyCrypto has 3 key benefits:

 1. If you use MetaMask, it is far less likely you will be phished or affected by a phishing site, as your key remains in MetaMask and the scam website will not be able to steal it.
 2. It is by far the fastest, easiest way to unlock your wallet via MyCrypto.com and is completely free.
-You *just* click a button.
+You _just_ click a button.
 No more searching for keys or Keystore files!
 3. MetaMask will block you with a big, red warning if you go to a malicious site [found on our blacklists](https://github.com/409H/EtherAddressLookup/blob/master/blacklists/domains.json).
 Look at all these crypto phishing websites! ![Phishing Websites](../../assets/how-to/migrating/moving-from-mycrypto-to-metamask/moving-from-mycrypto-to-metamask-3.jpg)

 Damn!
 That's a lot of phishing sites!